ryanatkn/eslint-config/README.md

 It doesn't use the Prettier ESLint plugin - you can add it yourself, I prefer running Prettier with `--check` separately.

-To distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired, like in CI.
+To distinguish linting problems from type errors visually in your editor, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired, like in CI.